theodorhusefest/TTK4145-ElevatorProject/orderManager/Readme.md

 ### Order Manager

 This is the module responsible to have control over the elevator matrix, forwarding information to the sync-module from FSM and triggering FSM when having orders to be done.
+The module add orders to it's local matrix when recieving a global order from the sync module, as well as handling lights.
 The elevator matrix for a single elevator is structured like this:

 |	  			| 			| 			|